 The Extractor Framework (EFWK) is the central infrastructure of SAP Solution Manager for data collection and distribution.
 It is used to collect data for Root Cause Analysis, E2E Monitoring and Alerting, and Reporting, just to name a few.
-By now, pretty much all scenarios in Solution Manager use extractors from the Extractor Framework.
+By now, pretty much all scenarios in SAP Solution Manager use extractors from the Extractor Framework.

 The picture below shows the high level architecture of the EFWK.

 On the left side you find the different data sources for the extractors.
 Extractors don't only run in SAP Solution Manager, but also in the managed systems.
 Usually extractors are functions in function modules (mainly shipped with ST-PI and ST-A/PI for ABAP) or part of the aglets of the diagnostics agents.
-There are also some extractors running locally in SAP Solution Manager using local data sources like DBA Cockpit.
+There are also some extractors running locally in SAP Solution Manager using local data sources such as DBA Cockpit.

-The data in the BW and the DB tables is then accessed by the Solution Manager applications.
+The data in the BW and the DB tables is then accessed by the SAP Solution Manager applications.

 In this section we describe the data flow and the data collection in the extractor framework.

 The following terms will be used repeatedly in the following, so we want to explain them here, for better understanding later on.

 The following picture shows the data collection infrastructure:

 The picture above shows the data and the request flow.
 Red dots mark push interfaces, where the data is pushed autonomously from the source to the target of the connection.
 Blue dots are pull interfaces, where the request for data is triggered from the target of the data flow.
 Yellow dots mark interfaces, where a request for configuration information can take place.
 For example, between the Data Provider Connector and the MAI Config.
 Repository to verify which of the received metrics are valid.
 Green dots are triggers from the EFWK Resource Manager when starting the Main Extractors or the Data Provider Connector for MAI.